The Olfactory Library

 Pungent and fecal in isolation, but magically warms up florals when used with a light hand.
 It creates that lived-in, intimate skin scent found in classic perfumery.

-BBQ note image
+Genet note image

 Exaltolide® note image